 In a nutshell

-The cheapest traditional investment broker out there, with a good reputation and established history.
+AJ Bell is one of the cheapest traditional brokers out there, with a good reputation and established history.
 The customer service is great and there’s a huge range of investment options.
-The fees are reasonable, but there are cheaper options.
-Overall, 4 stars from us.
+Overall, 5 stars from us.

 cracked open 🥥

 AJ Bell is a very established stock broker (someone who buys and sells investments on your behalf).
 They’ve been around since 1995 and known for being low-cost – but are they really?
 We’ll find out.

 They’re hugely popular, with over 400,000 customers totalling over £75 billion worth of investments.
 That’s a lot!

 The range of investments is huge (that’s things like stocks and shares and investment funds).
 And they offer the whole range of investment accounts, from a General Investment Account (GIA) to a pension (more on these later).